 Author: Gordon Williamson

-Gordon Williamson was born in 1951 and works for the Scottish Land Register.
+Gordon Williamson was born in 1951 and currently works for the Scottish Land Register.
 He spent seven years with the Military Police TA and has published a number of books and articles on the decorations of the Third Reich and their recipients.
-Lee James Ray studied design before beginning a career in digital illustration.
-He worked on numerous gaming products creating 3D models and backgrounds, before becoming a freelance graphic designer in 2004.
-Howard Gerrard studied at the Wallasey School of Art and has been a freelance designer and illustrator for over 20 years.
-He is an associate member of the Guild of Aviation Artists and has won both the Society of British Aerospace Companies Award and the Wilkinson Sword Trophy.
+He is the author of a number of World War II titles for Osprey.

 Introduction Minensuchboote (minesweepers) Torpedoboote (torpedo boats) – small destroyers armed with two sets of torpedo tubes and similar to the Allied destroyer escort Raumboote – trawlers pressed into military service which were literally “outpost” vessels perfoming a patrol service and giving early warning of the approach of enemy forces Tenders: “Mothership” vessels for flotillas of smaller vessels such as E-boats and U-boats Tankers and auxiliaries – provided crucial refuelling facilities to U-boats.
 Most were hunted down and destroyed during the course of the war Blockage breakers Miscellaneous – including former cruise liners acting as troopships.
 The Wilhelm Gustlov was sunk in the Baltic by a Soviet submarine carrying thousands of passengers including women and children fleeing the approaching Red Army.
 It was the greatest single loss of life in a maritime disaster yet few people have heard of the ship.
 Also training ships and Hitler’s personal yacht, which was in fact a large steam powered vessel.